‘Jeffrey Epstein Didn’t Kill Himself’ Meme Hits MSNBC

 “If JE just hung himself, then the person we met was a character played by an actor,” Weinstein wrote.

 Despite the skepticism, a report by The New York Times paints a dark portrait of Epstein’s final days that makes suicide appear more likely.
 According to the report, Epstein was not taking care of himself and sometimes slept on the floor.
-He also reportedly spent as much time as he possibly could with his lawyers to avoid the jail routine, which was a stark contrast to his previous life.
+He also reportedly spent as much time as he possibly could with his lawyers to avoid the jail routine, which was in stark contrast to his previous life.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.